FernandoSSI/FernandoSSI/README.md

 ### Welcome to my profile!

-I'm a Full-Stack Developer focusing on Spring Boot (Back-End) and ReactJS (Web Front-End).
-I'm currently learning about optimization.
+I'm a Full-Stack Web Developer.
+I'm currently learning about optimization and LLM agents :D.

 <div>